MostafaElGamal/vue-dynamic-filters/README.md

 ### Second Method

-Second method let's you control in every input the `vue-daynamic-filters` and still have the same result, when I say conrtrol of the output keys on every input, you can also check the second method example [Second Method Code](https://github.com/MostafaElGamal/vue-dynamics-filters/blob/master/src/Demo/secondExample.vue)
+The second method lets you control in every input, the `vue-dynamic-filters` will handle to put all values in one property in this example is `filterValues` and also you can control of the output keys on every input, you can also check the second method example [Second Method Code](https://github.com/MostafaElGamal/vue-dynamics-filters/blob/master/src/Demo/secondExample.vue)

 ```js
 <template>